msrocean/Tik_Tok/README.md

 #### Dependencies & Required Packages
 Please make sure you have all the dependencies available and installed before running the models.
-- NVIDIA GPU should be installed in the machine, running on CPU will signifcantly increase time complexity.
+- NVIDIA GPU should be installed in the machine, running on CPU will significantly increase time complexity.
 - Ubuntu 16.04.5
 - Keras version: 2.3.0
 - TensorFlow version: 1.14.0